 Nitriding is a case hardening operation that diffuses nitrogen into metal parts and components to create a strong and durable outer layer.
-Unlike other coatings and plating techniques, there is no risk of delaminating with nitriding as the nitrogen is actually fully alloyed or incorporated into the surface of the metal.
+Unlike other coatings and plating techniques, there is no risk of delaminating with nitriding, as the nitrogen is actually fully alloyed or incorporated into the surface of the metal.

-Cold wall and hot wall furnaces are used to heat parts and nitrogen rich gases, liquids or solids in order to enact case hardening.
-With either type of furnace temperature regulation is integral to the success of nitriding as it is with many other forms of heat treating.
-Non-uniform temperatures can lead to increased distortion and uneven stresses which could result in unpredictable product performance and even potentially hazardous mechanical failure.
-Uneven surface hardness, thickness and case depth may also result from inadequate temperature regulation during the nitriding process.
+Cold wall and hot wall furnaces are used to heat parts and nitrogen-rich gases, liquids, or solids to enact case hardening.
+With either type of furnace, temperature regulation is integral to the success of nitriding, as it is with many other forms of heat treating.
+Non-uniform temperatures can lead to increased distortion and uneven stresses, which could result in unpredictable product performance and even potentially hazardous mechanical failure.
+Uneven surface hardness, thickness, and case depth may also result from inadequate temperature regulation during the nitriding process.

 Technological advancements allow for careful temperature monitoring of both the furnace atmosphere and the part itself to ensure the most effective treatment.
 Progressively more advanced, the nitriding process allows for a broad range of materials to be case hardened via the introduction and diffusion of nitrogen into the surface layers of industrial parts and components.

 There are three main methods used to effectively infuse parts with nitrogen for increased hardness and durability.
 Each process is named for the technique used to implant nitrogen into the substrate.
 Gas nitriding is a popular technique in which the gas ammonia is put in contact with a heated work piece.
 The heat allows the nitrogen present in ammonia to dissociate from the hydrogen and instead bond chemically and physically with the metallic component.